Hezkore/openSUSE/post install/README.md

 sudo zypper install opi
 ```

-You can install things with: `opi <name>`\
+You can install things using it with: `opi <name>`\
 And I will be using it further down with the `-n` flag to bypass and user confirmation prompts.

 ## Root Password

-If you ever run into issues with some applications not accepting your password (YaST, for example) it's because they are asking for the Root password, which can be skipped during installation.
+If you ever run into issues with some applications not accepting your password (YaST, for example) it's because they are asking for the Root password.\
+And if no root password was set during install, you simply cannot use the application.

-So if the root password was not set during the install, you can set it now:
+So if the root password was never set, you can set it now:
 ```bash
 sudo passwd root
 ```